 PlaySugarHouse.com launching online sports betting

 ATLANTIC CITY, N.J.
-(AP) — PlaySugarHouse.com will launch online sports betting integrated with its online casino on Thursday, the latest entrant into New Jersey’s surging sports betting market.
+(AP) — PlaySugarHouse.com launched online sports betting integrated with its online casino on Thursday, the latest entrant into New Jersey’s surging sports betting market.

-New Jersey gambling regulators have approved the site to go live Thursday morning; the company says it plans to be up and running at 6 a.m.
+New Jersey gambling regulators had approved the site to go live Thursday morning; the company says it was up and running at 6 a.m.

-The SugarHouse Online Sportsbook & Casino will be the first online sports betting associated with the license of the Golden Nugget casino in Atlantic City, which has an online affiliation with Philadelphia’s SugarHouse casino.
+The SugarHouse Online Sportsbook & Casino is the first online sports betting associated with the license of the Golden Nugget casino in Atlantic City, which has an online affiliation with Philadelphia’s SugarHouse casino.

 It is operated by Rush Street Interactive, which already operates a regulated online and mobile sports book in Colombia.